Kevin Durant’s Thigh Injury Not Considered Serious — Will Return To Warriors’ Lineup Saturday

 Kevin Durant’s thigh injury is not considered serious.
 That is good news for Golden State Warriors’ fans.

-While everyone in the Warriors’ organization is relieved about Kevin Durant’s thigh contusion not being a serious, Omri Casspi is one player wanted him to sit out more games.
+While everyone in the Warriors’ organization is relieved about Kevin Durant’s thigh contusion not being a serious, Omri Casspi is one player that wanted him to sit out more games.
 The Warriors’ backup forward joked about Durant standing in his way (courtesy of Clutch Points).

 “I went to KD at the end in the locker room, I said ‘KD you’re holding me back, bro.
 They called every bit for me, man.
 It was just funny.”